Task-Synchronized Recurrent Neural Networks: Experiments

 To evaluate RNNs on a real-world generative task, we use the readings of oxygen isotopes obtained from speleothems in the Indian cave \cite{sinha2015trends} dataset.
 We use the first 1\,800 univariate samples, of which 1\,700 are used for training, 50 for validation, and the last 50 for testing.
 We trained conventional RNN models for 100 epochs and repeated this process for 10 times with random models' initialization.
 The optimal number of neurons was found through a grid search to be 30 for the trainable RNN baselines and 50 for the ESN baselines.
 Grid search was also carried out to find the optimal leaking rate and spectral radius scaling for ESN variants.

-Since ESNs support one-shot learning through the linear regression, we have also tested cross-validation (CV) on temporal data.
-Concretely, each fold consisted of 50 consecutive samples and the hyper-parameters were chosen based on the mean validation error.
+Since ESNs support one-shot learning through linear regression, we exploited the feature that cross-validation (CV) on temporal data can be done very efficiently for them, with minimal overhead \cite{LukoseviciusUselis19,LukoseviciusUselis21}.
+Concretely, each fold consisted of 50 consecutive samples, and the hyper-parameters were chosen based on the mean validation error.
 For testing, ESN's readout weights were recomputed from the whole training sequence.

-We have tested three variations of each RNN baseline: regular RNNs, where the model is not aware of any time-irregularities, RNNs with $\Delta t_n$ as an additional input, and a variation, where the RNNs received interpolated training sequence as the input.
+We have tested three variations of each RNN baseline: regular RNNs, where the model is not aware of any time irregularities, RNNs with $\Delta t_n$ as an additional input, and a variation, where the RNNs received interpolated training sequence as the input.
 In the interpolated variation (which we refer to as ``Interp.''), the whole training sequence was resampled into regular-time time series with linear interpolation before feeding it in.
-Then, to evaluate this model, the predicted time series with regular sampling, was again resampled with linear interpolation to match the irregular time points of the original time series, and errors where computed.
+Then, to evaluate this model, the predicted time series with regular sampling were again resampled with linear interpolation to match the irregular time points of the original time series, and errors were computed.
+From the results in Table \ref{tab:res_copernicus} it can be seen that among the standard-validated methods, the interpolated GRU model yielded the best results on the testing set, with interpolated ESN, ESN+$\Delta t$, and TSGRU not far behind.

-From the results in Table \ref{tab:res_copernicus} it can be seen that the cross-validation proved to be especially effective for ESN-based methods, which were the only ones capable of it.
-This probably has something to do with (the lack of) stationarity of the time series.
-Evidently, TAESN with exponential time function displayed the best results among all the tested methods, including other cross-validated ones.
-Among the standard-validated methods the interpolated GRU model yielded the best results on the testing set, with the TAGRU, ESNT, and interpolated ESN giving similar results.
+However, ESN-based methods' ability to be efficiently cross-validated \cite{LukoseviciusUselis19,LukoseviciusUselis21} gave the best effect here.
+This probably has to do with (the lack of) stationarity of this eons-long time series.
+Cross-validated TSESN with exponential time function produced by far the best testing results among all the tried methods.